deepak-pradhan/appRAD/README.md

 # Sandbox
 _Just got GIT!
-Exploring the new paradigms after 15+ year no no coding_
+Exploring the new paradigms after 15+ year no coding_

 ## Landing Page